How to Import Data into Excel from Another Excel File (2 Ways)

 Handy Approaches to Import Data into Excel from Another Excel File

-• As a result, the existing Tables and Sheets will appear as Navigator.
+• The existing Tables and Sheets will appear in the Navigator panel.

 • Select Table1 from the list and check the preview on the right side.